-Romania: The president approved agricultural land sale law21.
-August 2020. / SEE Energy News
+Romania: The president approved agricultural land sale law, SEE Energy News

 Despite the warnings of hydrocarbon and renewable energy companies, Romanian President Klaus Iohannis approved the controversial law on the sale of agricultural land.
 This law will limit investments in hydrocarbon and renewable energy sectors.